We’ve put together the ultimate SEO checklist to help you increase your site’s organic traffic and boost your rankings.

 You will also find these referred to as head terms and pillar page keywords.

-To find your top organic keywords, open Domain Overview and enter your domain.
+To find your top organic keywords, or your competitor’s, open Domain Overview and enter your domain.

 Scroll down to see your “Top Organic Keywords” and click on “View details.”